State-facilitated Workplace Retirement Programs: What Businesses Should Know

 State Retirement Programs, at a Glance

 If your business already offers a workplace retirement plan, you may register for an exemption from the state retirement program.
-If you have a business without a retirement plan, however, you will need to comply with the state’s program requirements or risk potential penalties.
+If you have a business without a retirement plan, however, you might need to comply with the state’s (and/or the state where your employees work) program requirements or risk potential penalties.
 While every state is different, most state-facilitated retirement programs:

 - Are designed as Roth individual retirement accounts (IRAs)

-- May be mandated for businesses of a certain size
+- May be mandated for businesses employing a certain number of employees

 - Use investment firms and investments chosen by the state